Mountain Biking the Davidson River Area

 Trails in the Davidson River area are generally similar to those found elsewhere in the Pisgah National Forest.
 They are rockier, steeper, and more challenging than those at Tsali.
 Many trails follow old road or railroad beds and have significant erosion problems.
 Others climb high mountain ridges and are true singletrack treads.

-Further along US 276, the Davidson River and Looking Glass Creek fork apart, and the road splits as well, to either side of the ridge formed by Looking Glass Rock.
+Just upstream of Coontree, the Davidson River and Looking Glass Creek fork apart, and the road splits as well (5.2).
+One fork goes on either side of the ridge formed by Looking Glass Rock.

 If you bear right on US 276 where it intersects 475, you will very quickly come to the beautiful Looking Glass Falls (5.6), one of the most scenic and most-photographed in the state.
 Further along is the parking area for Sliding Rock (7.7).
 This natural, 60-foot rock water slide ends in a deep, cold, clear pool and is an extremely popular spot for cooling off.
 The final point of interest to mountain bikers is the Pink Beds Picnic Area (11.4), where you can ride the north half of the Pink Beds Loop trail.
 Technically, the Mills River drains this valley instead of the Davidson.
 However, it is included in the Davidson River Area for this site since US 276 passes through it and the trailhead is so close to other trails in the Davidson River area.